dvackermandev/demo-nysds-custom-input-labels/README.md

 ## Possible bugs
 - nys-datepicker: Selecting the first day of the month doesn't emit an event.
-- nys-datepicker: We need to add listeners for both nys-input and nys-blur events because the nys-input event does not fire when the value is entered by clicking the calendar ui.
 - nys-select: The border of the select input does not change color when showErrorMessage is true.

 ## Todo: